Whisks & Giggles

 Adding a few drops of saline to your drink doesn’t make it taste salty—instead, it amplifies existing flavors, balances sweetness, and cuts through bitterness.
 Think of it as seasoning your cocktail the way you’d season food.

-What Types of Cocktails Benefit From Adding Saline or Salt?
+What Types of Cocktails Benefit From Adding Saline (or Salt)?

 Saline is perfect for cocktails with citrus, berries, and rich ingredients like honey or chocolate.
 It also pairs well in spirit-forward classics like an old fashioned.
 It honestly works wonders in almost any cocktail, but here are a few specific, standout examples:

-The Best Saline Ratio for Cocktails
+The Best Saline Solution Ratio for Cocktails

-The ideal saline for cocktails uses a 1:4 ratio; meaning for every 10 grams of salt, you'll use to 40 milliliters of water.
+The ideal saline for cocktails uses a 1:4 ratio; meaning for every 10 grams of salt, you'll use 40 milliliters of water.
 And yes, you want to do this by weight!
 The whole point of making a saline solution is to be precise and controlled.

 How to Make Saline for Cocktails